Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

 The catch: Hostinger's cheapest rate locks you into 4 years upfront.
 If you switch after year one, you've paid for time you didn't use.

-Pricing verdict: Hostinger wins on renewal cost.
-But SiteGround’s included features (below) partially offset the price gap.
-And SiteGround’s renewal pricing is high enough that we’d recommend looking at alternatives before committing to either.
+Pricing verdict: Hostinger wins on entry-plan cost.
+But SiteGround's included features (below) partially offset the price gap, and Hostinger's mid-tier Business plan loses the price advantage entirely.
+SiteGround's renewal pricing is high enough that we'd recommend looking at alternatives before committing to either.

 Feature Comparison